rochus-keller/Oberon/README.md

 - The generated code runs on Mono, .NET and CoreCLR (all supported platforms)
 - Optionally generates Mono debug symbol (MDB) files
 - The full Oberon+ language including generics and the Oakwood libraries are supported
-- The SYSTEM module is not supported
+- The SYSTEM module is not supported (and not necessary)
-- FFI not yet supported
+- FFI with dedicated Oberon+ language constructs for C library integration

 ### Binary versions